Application Deadline: August 1, 2021

 - Complete a research project appropriate to the mentorship and training plan that will help develop the awardee’s research and academic career.

-- Receive the fundamental skills necessary to succeed as a research scientist and allow him/her to compete for subsequent extramural grant funding.
+- Receive the fundamental skills necessary to succeed as a research scientist and compete for subsequent extramural grant funding.

 - Be a member of SAEM in good standing at application deadline and during the entire award period.